 There are many people working constantly across the globe to make the popular CMS platforms better.
 They are looking to correct the loopholes and vulnerabilities that can otherwise be exploited.
 Users provide feedback whenever they find some vulnerability that should be addressed to make it more secure.
 All of it taken into consideration and those loose ends are taken care of in the next or subsequent versions of the CMS.

-One can easily update the CMS platform to make their website more secure and efficient.
+One can easily update the CMS platform to make the website more secure and efficient.
 This takes us to our new point, to be able to update the core software easily.

 #13 – Easy Core Software Updates